RTradeLtd/tfarmer/README.md

 # tfarmer

+`tfarmer` is a data analytics tool used to collect activity/usage information about Temporal, to better allow RTrade Technologies to develop the service, and provide better functionality, support, and usability for frequently used aspects of Temporal.

+## Overview

 In order to protect user privacy and data, we avoid integration with any third-party data collection tools like google analytics.
-The unfortunate side effect to this is that determining how active Temporal is (amount of data going through our systems, daily active user counts) is a lot harder, and not as smooth.
+The unfortunate side effect to this is that determining how active Temporal is (amount of data going through our systems, daily active user counts, most frequently used services, etc..) is a lot harder, and can be quite cumbersome.

 Using `tfarmer` we can scrape our database to determine activity, without having to expose the data to third party services, and risk compromising the privacy of our users.

-Some notes about what `tfarmer` will and won't do
+Some notes about what `tfarmer` will and won't do.

+tl;dr: collect non-sensitive/identifying information, and email CTO+CEO on a daily basis while conducting all information gathering in our secure data center environment.

-## do's and donts
+## Do's and Dont's

 * daily active users:
   * do: